svazqz/next-api-generator/README.md

 ### Request Handler

-Initio proposes a request/api driven development, this means that all the api endpoins are defined first setting the input, output, params and query formats so when handler function is defined it has access to auto complete features and the same happens with consumer.
+Next-api-generator proposes a request/api driven development, this means that all the api endpoins are defined first setting the input, output, params and query formats so when handler function is defined it has access to auto complete features and the same happens with consumer.
 An example of a request definition can be as follow:

 ```typescript
 import { createAPIDefinition } from 'ab-initio/dist/ab-initio';